John M. Webster Outstanding Student Award

 Students in their final year of a Master’s or Ph.D. degree shall be eligible for this award and shall be nominated by a mentor or peer.
 The nomination will include a letter from the nominator, and a one-page description of his/her research written by the student.
 The nomination letter should describe the student’s educational background, grade point average, contributions and merit; a brief CV (e.g., 2 pages) should also be included.

-The recipient of the award will receive a plaque and will make a 30-minute oral presentation of their research at the 62nd annual meeting of the Society of Nematologists in Columbus, Ohio in July 2023.
+The recipient of the award will receive a plaque and will make a 30-minute oral presentation of their research at the 63rd annual meeting of the Society of Nematologists in Park City, Utah in August 2024.
 The presentation will be designated in the Program and Abstracts book as the John Webster Outstanding Student Presentation.
 The recipient may also present a different aspect of their research in the Student Paper or Poster Competition.

 Please send nominations via e-mail to email@example.com.